serverless/blog/post/how-to-plan-a-team-retreat.md

 Of course, we wouldn't know how successful our team retreats are without analyzing some data. (#DataNerds) We use [Officevibe](https://www.officevibe.com/) to track happiness and engagement on a weekly basis.

-Our team trend includes a big spike in satisfaction right after a team retreat, followed by a slow taper-off.
+Our team trend includes a big spike in satisfaction right after a team retreat, followed by a slow taper-off:
+[IMAGE]

 It makes sense—face-to-face interaction is good for team morale, but eventually you need a re-up.
 We've found that the six month cadence is good timing to keep the team at a positive level of engagement.

 We measure the success of our team retreats themselves via ‘before & after’ surveys.
 We always see a big jump in team members feeling aligned right after a retreat.
 The change was palpable in post-retreat team meetings: people tended to be more positive, and focus on how to *make* a solution work versus talk about why an idea *couldn't* work.

 It isn’t enough to simply look at the data, though.
 We use these feedback loops to constantly improve our process.
 We always ask, *What did you love?
 What could have been better?
 What should we do next time?* on each of our surveys.
 It’s already given us a huge actionable insight: at our next retreat, we’re going to try bringing on a facilitator to keep us efficient and focused.

-# Have fun!
-Seriously, relax a little.
+# Remember to relax

 All work and no play makes serverless a lustless team.
 It’d be a bit cruel to have everyone travel halfway around the world just to sit in a conference room all day.